5.3. 2024-01-25 Comparison of performance between using scipy.integrate.ode versus ivp interface¶

 This is a debug variant, in which Python callable is replaced by a C function

-for scipy_ode_dopri5
+for scipy_ode_dopri5:

 Statistics: